Board MEMBERS

 Email Me

-Dr. Kronk is a certified pediatric nurse practitioner with a PhD in Developmental Psychology.
+Dr. Rebecca Kronk is a certified pediatric nurse practitioner with a PhD in Developmental Psychology.
 Her practice specialty has always been within pediatric genetics and disability nursing.
 Dr. Kronk was trained as a fellow in the Leadership Education in Neurodevelopmental and Related Disabilities (LEND) at the University of Pittsburgh where her work focused on the clinical application of the International Classification of Functioning, Disability and Health (ICF) to children with disabilities.
 She has presented both nationally and internationally on genomics and disability health care with an emphasis on diverse and vulnerable populations.
 Grant funding has supported her work in creating the Consultant with Disability Simulation Program at Duquesne University School of Nursing and Stages II Camp for youth with disabilities.
 Dr. Kronk has served on the Board and as president of the Alliance for Disability Health Care Education.
-To read about her enormous contributions via publications and scholarship Dr Kronk has provided click here (after opening the link scroll down that page to review her abundant contributions).

 In her professional role Dr. Kronk is a Professor and Associate Dean for Academic Affairs at Duquesne University School of Nursing, Pittsburgh PA.